io7m-com/digal/README.md

 need to be adjustable by the user turning the dial onscreen.
 The dials are typically configured with a `ChangeListener` that is invoked when the user turns the dial that submits commands to update the external device.
-Additionally, the dials are usually set to particular values when state updates a received from the external device.
+Additionally, the dials are usually set to particular values when state updates are received from the external device.
 This can cause a problem due to a circular data
 dependency: